 Photo by Tom Copi/Michael Ochs Archives/Getty Images

-At that time, she was insecure, not yet conscious of the vocal power she would soon possess onstage, propelling her to heights of stardom.
-Moreover, she felt that she didn’t integrate well with the rest of the conservative community she lived with.
+Moreover, she felt that she didn’t integrate well with the rest of the conservative community she lived with, although she did attempt to conform to society.

 Janis Joplin at home in San Francisco, circa 1967.
 (Photo by © Ted Streshinsky/CORBIS/Corbis via Getty Images)

-Eventually, she caught the eye of a man by the name of Chet Helms, who at the time, was the manager of a psychedelic rock band by the name Big Brother and the Holding Company.
+Eventually, she caught the eye of Chet Helms, the manager of a psychedelic rock band called Big Brother and the Holding Company.

 (Photo by Tucker Ransom/Archive Photos/Getty Images)

-For Joplin, settling down was not an option for her, as it meant putting her thriving music career on hold (similar to the theme of leaving the road and settling down).
+For Joplin, settling down was not an option for her, as it meant putting her thriving music career on hold (again, similar to the theme in “Me and Bobby McGee” of leaving the road and settling down).
 Without music, Joplin felt like she had nothing else to lose.
-Hence, she continued.
+However, life on the road took its toll, and she was known to sometimes excessively indulge in alcohol and drugs.

-Several months after the release of Joplin’s version of the song, Jerry Lee Lewis also did a cover, with a more country-like style and theme coming into play.
-When the version was released, it charted at number 40 in the United States.
-Perhaps one of the reasons why it did not have such a massive reception was the fact that it lacked a resemblance to the original regarding the style that was used.
+Several months after the release of Joplin’s version of the song, Jerry Lee Lewis produced a cover, with a more country-like style and theme coming into play.
+When it was released, it only reached number 40 in the US charts.
+Perhaps one of the reasons why it did not have a huge impact was the fact that it lacked resemblance to the original, which was already immensely popular.
+Rock band The Grateful Dead also enjoyed some limited success with their slightly jauntier, upbeat version of the classic song.

 American musician Kenny Rogers performs at the Rosemont Horizon, Rosemont, Illinois, July 10, 1981.
 (Photo by Paul Natkin/Getty Images)